comraq/My-Sudoku-Android/README.md

 An android implementation of my sudoku program previously written in Java.

-Grab the apk from the root directory of this repo and install to try the app!
+Download the apk and install to try the app!

+<a href="https://github.com/comraq/My-Sudoku-Android/blob/master/MySudoku.apk?raw=true">Download apk!!</a>